cmu-mfi/dbb_interfaces/README.md

 # Digital Backbone Interfaces

 The digital backbone (DBB) architecture is inspired by the unified namespace concept.
 It uses MQTT broker to stream data from source to respective databases.
+More information about architecture and concept can be found [here (https://cmu-mfi.github.io/rtc/DBB.html)](https://cmu-mfi.github.io/rtc/DBB.html)

 ### from_mqtt